-Friday January 17th at 7pm Out-Front!
-Series features:
+On Friday January 17th at 7pm Out-Front!
+Series features

-Saturday January 18th at 7pm Out-Front!
-Series features:
+On Saturday January 18th at 7pm Out-Front!
+Series features

-Sunday January 19th at 3pm Out-Front!
-Series features:
+On Sunday January 19th at 3pm Out-Front!
+Series features

 Since 2010, the mission of Pioneers Go East Collective (the collective) is to empower LGBTQ and Feminist cross-disciplinary and movement-based artists to present and share stories of vulnerability, courage, and pride.
 We are dedicated to the next generation choreographers, performance artists and social practitioners with programs and curricula designed especially for young adults, to deepen understanding on social justice, and connect our community’s shared history.
 Pioneers Go East Collective builds a vibrant, engaged, and inclusive community of multigenerational and cross-cultural artists, curators and educators.
 The collective yields opportunities for artists and curators to present original work that shape social frameworks that are both inclusive and welcoming.
 By ensuring equitable access to professional and learning opportunities in contemporary performance, dance and art-making, the collective creates spaces of integration for artists and local communities to invest in social sustainability through reciprocity, and civic engagement.